Cheetah: Speed and acceleration

+In 2010, the running speed of 15 cheetahs was measured by means of high speed camera stationed on a tripod and placed at specific points on a track; the cheetahs were chasing a lure and there were several attempts per individual, and their length from the nose to base of the tail was used as a scale.
+The speed was estimated from the time the tip of the nose appeared until it was no longer visible on camera.
+The maximum speed recorded was 100.1 km/h for one individual.

-Subsequently with GPS-IMU collars, running speed was measured for wild cheetahs during hunts with turns and maneuvers, and the maximum speed recorded was 58 mph sustained for 1–2 seconds.
+Subsequently, with GPS-IMU collars, in 2011 and 2012, running speed was measured for wild cheetahs during hunts with turns and manoeuvres, and the maximum speed recorded was 58 mph sustained for 1–2 seconds.
 The speed was obtained by dividing the length by the time between footfalls of a stride.

-There are indirect ways to realize how fast are cheetah running.
-One case is known of a cheetah that overtook a young male Pronghorn.
-Cheetahs can overtake a running antelope with head start of 150 yards (137.2 meters).
-Both animals are assumed to be clocked at 50 mph (80 Km/h) by speedometer reading when running alongside a vehicle at full gallop.
+There are indirect ways to measure how fast a cheetah can run.
+One case is known of a cheetah that overtook a young male pronghorn.
+Cheetahs can overtake a running antelope with a 150 yards head start.
+Both animals were clocked at 50 mph by speedometer reading while running alongside a vehicle at full speed.
+Cheetahs can easily capture gazelles galloping at full speed (70-80 km/h).

 The physiological reasons for speed in cheetahs are: